q0j0p/food/notes/notes.md

 t2.doublexl instance isn't big enough for affinity propagation.
-m4.4xlarge is still not big enough create tokenizer for tfidf to remove artifacts
+m4.4xlarge is still not big enough this is partially due to bad tokenization of ingredients (permutations in spelling, etc.).
+Create tokenizer for tfidf to remove artifacts and consolidate terms.

 **Attempts to perform affinity propagation were unscuccessful thus far-- failure to converge**